-As of June 30, 2016 and December 31, 2015, we had \$1.5 million outstanding in standby letters of credit related to our corporate facility lease.
+As of September 30, 2016 and December 31, 2015, we had \$1.5 million outstanding in standby letters of credit issued by a financial institution related to our corporate facility lease.
+We have provided cash collateral for these outstanding letters of credit as of September 30, 2016 and December 31, 2015.